- Last updated:

 - integrating your business system with council's eServices system

 - in person at any of council's development counters.

 Note: an administration fee applies to submission of hard copy and email service reports.
 Refer to on-site sewerage facilities in the development services fees and charges.

 OSF eServices enables you to directly integrate with council's register.
 This means we can receive and review your service reports instantaneously.

 Contamination of waterways should be reported to council immediately.

-To report a problem contact council.
+To report a problem contact council's development services.